 So, without further ado, here’s my list of the top 10 multitools on the market in 2022.

-The vast majority of consumers should look no further than the Leatherman Wave.
+The vast majority of consumers should look no further than the Leatherman Wave Plus.
 Of course, I’m talking about the New Wave which replaced the original Wave in 2004 and has ruled the multitool kingdom ever since.
 The Wave is now a full-sized multitool with 18 tools crammed into a superbly designed body that is small enough to carry.
 It includes 2 pliers, wire cutters, two 420HC knives (one of them is even serrated), a saw, scissors, a wood/metal file, a diamond-coated file, 2 drivers, a bottle opener, 2 double-ended bits, and more.

 The Wave is constructed of 100% stainless steel, and includes a lanyard attachment and a leather/nylon sheath.
 This multitool weighs in at 8.5 ounces, and measures 4” long and 2” thick.
 You can get your Wave in plain stainless steel or with a cool looking black oxide finish.

 The Charge Plus is a feature-rich multitool in a light, 8.3-ounce package.
-It includes a high quality S30V steel knife and a 420HC serrated knife with cutting hook, as well as both a small and a large bit driver with a small selection of bits.
+It includes a high quality 154CM steel knife and a 420HC serrated knife with cutting hook, as well as both a small and a large bit driver with a small selection of bits.
 There’s 19 tools in all.
 You also get a medium screwdriver, two files, scissors, a saw, and a can/bottle opener.

 Next up, the needlenose pliers also serve as a regular pliers, wire cutter, and hard-wire cutter.
 There is also a wire stripper and a crimping tool.
 The Charge Plus includes a replaceable pocket clip and quick-release lanyard ring, and features premium sculpted titanium handle scales for great comfort.

-Basically, the Charge TTi has a better blade, comes with a better sheath and a bunch of bits and is overall a little lighter than the Wave.
+Basically, the Charge Plus has a better blade, comes with a better sheath and a bunch of bits and is overall a little lighter than the Wave.
 It has a couple of extra tools but is all this worth an extra $40 or so?
-Not in my opinion.
+Not necessarily in my opinion.
 If you have the money go for it, otherwise stick to the Wave.
-Best price we found on the Charge TTi.